RyanMillerC/clogging/README.rst

 designed to work with an existing application settings.yaml file, but does not have to have anything additional for your application inside it.
 All clogging entries should be nested under 'clogging' at the root of the YAML file.
-If this is unclear, look at the example provided under conf/settings.yaml.
+If this is unclear, look at the example in the demo application mentioned previous in this document.

 This function returns a root Logger instance.

 Your YAML file, at it's root level, should be structured like,
 ::

     clogging:
-    file: log/test.log
+      file: log/app.log
+      format: '%(asctime)22s - %(levelname)8s - %(name)20s - %(message)s'
+      format_ext: '%(asctime)22s - %(levelname)8s - %(name)20s - ' \
+              '%(funcName)20s - %(message)s'
-    level: WARNING
+      level: INFO
-    max_file_size: 5000
+      max_file_size: 5 MB
       max_retention: 5
+      verbose_levels: ['TRACE', 'DEBUG']
+    app:  // Application or other configurations not nessesary, shown ... // as example only
     ...
-  app:
-    ...
-  ...

 All settings are optional.
-If you erase one or more of the settings in the YAML file, default settings will be used.
-For a list of available option, see the Options section below. start_from_yaml does require that you have at least a "clogging" section in your YAML file.
+If you fail to supply one or more of the settings in the YAML file, default settings will be used.

+For a list of available options and defaults, see the Options section below.

+start_from_yaml does require that you have at least a "clogging" section in your YAML file.
 To use clogging without a YAML file, use start_from_args.

 start_from_args
 ~~~~~~~~~~~~~~~